waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### support.notification_comment_updated

-Notification about an update to an existing issue comment.
-The recipient is the issue's caller.
+Notification about an update in the issue comment.
+The recipient is issue caller.

 #### Templates